-Judy Pennartz, whose David Kuehler is valedic- four-year grade average was torian of the graduating 92.75, gained the honor of class, having a four-year class salutatorian.
-She is the grade average of 93.55.
-He is daughter of Mr. and Mrs. Julius Pennartz, also of Rhineland.
+David Kuehler is valedic- four-year grade average was Saturday, April 23, estabtorian of the graduating 92.75, gained the honor of class salutatorian.
+She is the daughter of Mr. and Mrs. Julius Pennartz, also of Rhineland.

 Her extracurricular activities include Future Teachers of America, three years, and member of the track team for three years.
 She has also been a member of the National Honor Society, pep squad and student council, as well as serving on the library staff.